BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 ## Model metadata

+The geologists compile the metadata for each model:

+ - model name
+ - description etc

+ and for each of the geological layers:

+  - name
-For each model, the modellers compile the metadata for the model (model name, description, visibility) and for each of the geological layers (name, litho- or chrono-stratigraphic code attributed to that layer, drawing colour, layer order, binary grid file name).
+  - litho- or chrono-stratigraphic code attributed to that layer
+  - drawing colour
+  - stratigraphic sort order
+  - binary grid file name

 The colours used for each layer are the standard colours used in BGS digital geological mapping e.g. [BGS Geology 50k colours](https://www.bgs.ac.uk/download/bgs-geology-50k-digmapgb-50-colours-look-up-table/).